Globalyceum » 2017 » Globalyceum Unit Exam 1

 Madison’s personal experiences of abuse of power in legislatures came from

-B. His time as a member of the Virginia Assembly.
+B. His time as governor of Virginia.

 C. None of these.

-D. His time as governor of Virginia.
+D. His time as a professor at the University of Virginia.

 Question #31